mazumder-lab/elaan/README.md

 * tqdm                      4.54.1

 ## Proposed Models
-* `ELAAN`: Additive Models with only main effects only under L0
 * `ELAAN-I`: Additive Models with Interactions under L0
 * `ELAAN-H`: Additive Models with Interactions with Strong Hierarchy